 - Maintaining pupil progress - if the receiving school has knowledge of the pupil’s prior attainment, they are better able to meet the individual needs of each pupil, using the data to inform their planning for the pupil’s continuing education.

 - School Value Added analysis - if a school does not have pupils’ previous results, this can have an impact on their future Value Added and expected progress analysis, as the school’s results are reliant on data from the previous Key Stages.

 - Target Setting - the transfer of attainment data enables targets to be set based on pupils’ performance histories.

 - Children whose parent(s) are serving with the Armed Forces - these children tend to move schools more frequently so maintaining continuity for their education by transferring up-to-date and relevant information promptly via a CTF is imperative.
-Service Children’s Education (SCE) has schools worldwide that have access to the s2s website and can therefore send and receive CTFs.
+Service Children’s Education (MoD) has schools worldwide that have access to the s2s website and can therefore send and receive CTFs.

 - Pupil Premium Funding - the provision of additional funding to schools via the Pupil Premium is based on pupil’s eligibility for Free School Meals (FSM).
 Schools should be using the CTF process to transfer periods of eligibility so that they can build up and maintain a history of FSM eligibility in their SIMS system.

 There are circumstances when it is not considered appropriate to pass on information about a pupil via a CTF.
 This could include a family escaping a violent partner, the family being in a witness protection programme or in the case of an adoption.
 Each case would need to be judged on its own merits, in consultation with relevant parties such as the school, the police, child protection or social worker, CME (children missing education) contact in the local authority etc.